 Over the past 40 years, San Bernardino County’s population has tripled to 2.1 million people.
-This is expected to increase by more than 30% in 2035, and more than 60% by 2060; increasing the population to nearly 3.4 million people.
+This is expected to increase by more than 30 percent in 2035, and more than 60 percent by 2060; increasing the population to nearly 3.4 million people.
 That’s like adding the entire population of Phoenix, Arizona into the county.
 This trend is continuing with neighboring counties as well with Riverside County growing at a similar pace.

 How can the I-10 and I-15 freeways better serve you?
 Watch and learn about our challenges today, and the options for the future.